Do Go On - 302 - The Cherry Sisters ; The Worst Show in Vaudeville

 You're not here.

-because you're all the ones who need this lesson in the most.
+Well, that's a shame because you're the ones who need this lesson the most.

-One morning in January of 1893, Effie was out doing milk deliveries and stopped by
+One morning in January of 1893, Effie was out doing milk deliveries and stopped by Addie's school.

-She said, Addy, I've decided we're going to put on a concert at the Opera House.
+excited.
+We're going to put on a concert at the opera house.

-It's so crazy in my word.
+It's just so crazy in my word.

 And he's like, I don't know.

-The cherry sisters on stage, it'll be fun.
+The Cherry Sisters on stage.
+It'll be fun.

-This is in the I-1 town?
+This is in the Iowan town?

 Yes, in their town.

-So they've got an opera house in there.
+So they've got an opera house in that.
+It's a pretty big town?

-I think, well, it must have been like a,
+I think, well, it must have been like a, it might have, oh, actually I don't know.

-think Sydney Opera House.
-Okay.
-I think more like any kind of theater, maybe
+I think more like any kind of theatre,

-100% sure, but they're doing it in an opera house.
-So Addy was worried about the
+I'm not 100% sure, but they're doing it in an opera house.

-reaction to some of the people in the town.
-She thought it might make their
+So Addie was worried about the reaction to some of the people in the town.

-or dislike them as a result of them putting on a show.
+if people decided to mock them or dislike them as a result of them putting on a show.

 It's sort of like being scared of putting yourself out there.